 (Body shape and physical characteristics)

-Hip dysplasia (abnormality of the hip joints causing pain and lameness): breed mean score 13.2 (parents should be lower)
+- Hip dysplasia: breed mean score 13.3 (parents should be lower)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.

 - Bitches under 2 years not to be mated